Matric Rewrite Centres | Everything You Need to Know

 Who can register at a rewrite centre?

-To register at a centre, students must be under 21 years of age and have previously appeared for the matric exams.
+To register at the centre, students must be under 21 years of age and have previously appeared for the matric exams.

 How to register at a matric rewrite centre?